InternetOfUs/interactions-logger-and-analytics/README.md

 The script for getting the association between the id and the email of users allows to set the following environment variables:

 * `FILE`: the path of the csv/tsv file where to store the id-email associations, it can also be set using the argument `-f` or `--file` when manually running the Python service;
-* `INSTANCE`: the host of target instance, it can also be set using the argument `-i` or `--instance` when manually running the Python service;
+* `INSTANCE` (optional, the default value is the development instance): the host of target instance, it can also be set using the argument `-i` or `--instance` when manually running the Python service;
 * `APIKEY`: the apikey for accessing the services, it can also be set using the argument `-a` or `--apikey` when manually running the Python service;
 * `APP_ID`: the id of the application in which compute the analytics, it can also be set using the argument `-ai` or `--appid` when manually running the Python service;